 Did you know there are over 600 ingredients in cigarettes and when burned it creates over 7000 chemicals?
 The leading cause of lung complications is smoking.
 Amongst the chemicals created, at least 69 chemicals are known to cause cancer.

 Another major factor impacting lung health is air pollution.
 Particle pollution, a mix of liquid and tiny particles, is present in the air we breathe and is known to be dangerous.
-Such particles often come from power plants, diesel truck exhaust, wood smoke, etc and affect people with weak immune system.
+Such particles often come from power plants, diesel truck exhaust, wood smoke, etc, and affect people with weak immune systems.

 Diabetes and Lung Disease